-CALGARY, Feb.
-13, 2013 /PRNewswire/ - Boardwalk Real Estate Investment Trust ("Boardwalk", "Boardwalk REIT" or the "Trust") today announced positive financial results for the fourth quarter and fiscal year of 2012.
+CALGARY, Aug.
+14, 2012 /PRNewswire/ - Boardwalk Real Estate Investment Trust ("Boardwalk", "Boardwalk REIT" or the "Trust") today announced solid financial results for the three month period ended June 30, 2012.

 FFO and AFFO are widely accepted supplemental measures of the performance of a Canadian Real Estate entity; however, are not measures defined by International Financial Reporting Standards ("IFRS").
-The reconciliation of FFO and other financial performance measures can be found in the Management's Discussion and Analysis (MD&A) for the year ended December 31, 2012, under the section titled, "Performance Measures".
+The reconciliation of FFO and other financial performance measures can be found in the Management's Discussion and Analysis (MD&A) for the three month period June 30, 2012, under the section titled, "Performance Measures".

-For further detail, please refer to pages 45-49 of the MD&A.
+For further detail, please refer to page 15 of the MD&A.

 A more detailed analysis is included in the Management's Discussion and Analysis and Consolidated Financial Statements, which have been filed on SEDAR and can be viewed at www.sedar.com or on the Trust's website at www.boardwalkreit.com.
 Additionally, more detail on Boardwalk's operations will be found in its conference call presentation and other supplemental materials, to be posted on its web site today at http://www.boardwalkreit.com/FinancialReports/.
-The webcast for this presentation will also be made available on its web site at http://www.boardwalkreit.com/.
+The webcast for this presentation will also be made available on its website at www.boardwalkreit.com.

 |$ millions, except per unit amounts|

-The Fair Value under IFRS for the Trust's portfolio increased during 2012, primarily as a result of lower capitalization rates in all municipalities since the same period last year.
-In addition, NOI increased year over year, driven by higher market rents in most municipalities.
-Below is a summary of the Trust's per unit Net Asset Value with further discussion located in the 2012 Year End MD&A.
+The Fair Value under IFRS for the Trust's portfolio increased, compared to the end of the 2011 fiscal year, as a result of higher market rents and lower Capitalization Rates in most municipalities for multi-family assets.
+Below is a summary of the Trust's per unit Net Asset Value with further discussion located in the 2012 Second Quarter MD&A.

 |Highlights of the Trust's Fair Value of Investment Properties|

-For further detail, please refer to pages 60-67 of the MD&A.
+For further detail, please refer to page 31 of the MD&A.

 |Same Property Results|| % Change Year-